Strong uniqueness for SDEs in Hilbert spaces with nonregular drift

-{\bf Acknowledgments} The first author is supported in part by Progetto GNAMPA 2013, the second by the italian Ministero Pubblica Istruzione, PRIN 2010-2011, ``Problemi differenziali di evoluzione: approcci deterministici e stocastici e loro interazioni'', the third by the DFG through SFB-701 and IRTG 1132.
-The second to last named author would like to thank his hosts from the Scuola Normale Superiore and University of Pisa for a great stay in Pisa in March 2014, where a large part of this work was done.
+F. Flandoli, M. R\"{o}ckner and A. Yu.
+Veretennikov would like to thank his hosts from the Scuola Normale Superiore and University of Pisa for a great stay in Pisa in March 2014, where a large part of this work was done.